PushItToProd/stock_quotes/README.md

 bash kube_e2e.bash
 ```

-This script will prompt for your Alpha Vantage API key while running.
+The script will prompt for your Alpha Vantage API key while running.
 You can
 also provide it via the environment variable `APIKEY`.

 ```